 Like us on Facebook

-Equality Rights Group GGR firmly believes in the importance of civil and human rights to the development of Gibraltar.
-We welcome everyone’s participation and involvement in furthering these rights as a community.
+We believe the most effective movement for change happens when there is participation and involvement in furthering these rights at community level.
 We are a human rights voice – a project which commenced to advance the rights of the gay and lesbian community, but one which as a result of public demand, widened out to cover the whole field of human rights.
 Human Rights are, after all, indivisible – you cannot carve out a corner for yourself whilst ignoring the rights of others.
-This understanding is the corner stone to our work as an organisation.

-Presently, the Principal Executive Officers are:
+Presently, the Principal Officers are:

 Chairman Felix Alvarez OBE

-ERG (previously GGR) has been in existence for many years now in our community (see the Library section for an archive of photos).
+*ERG (previously GGR) has been in existence for many years now in our community (see the Library section for an archive of photos).
 A substantial number of individuals, many with important public profiles, and others less so, have formed part of our active membership.
 We are proud of each and every one of them.
 Many have wished to be anonymous for a variety of reasons, and we have respected that.
 Others have been publicly involved in the group’s work.
 Committee membership has always been treated with utmost discretion, dealing as ERG does, with oftentimes controversial or delicate questions in our community.
-To this end, it is only for the Executive Officers that public profiles are required.
+To this end, it is only for the Principal Officers that public profiles are required.